iagoleal/iagoleal.github.io/content/posts/cuts.md

 </figure>

-The previous definition is the basis for _Lagrangian duality_, a tool with vast applications in continuous optimization.
+The previous definition is the basis for _Lagrangian duality_, a tool known for its applications in continuous optimization.
-In this context, the inclination $\lambda$ is called the associated _Lagrange multiplier_ The name "relaxation" comes from interpreting the transition from $f$ to $L$ as relaxing the hard constraint $(x, u) \in X$ into a linear penalty on how much the solution diverts from the original feasible set.
+In this context, it is customary to call the inclination $\lambda$ a _Lagrange multiplier_ The name "relaxation" comes from interpreting the transition from $f$ to $L$ as relaxing the hard constraint $(x, u) \in X$ into a linear penalty on how much the solution diverts from the original feasible set.